aspose-html/aspose-html-reference-tutorials/content/english/java/advanced-usage/html5-canvas-manipulation-using-code/_index.md

 - Java Environment: Ensure that you have Java installed on your system.
 You can download Java from [here](https://www.java.com/download/).

 - Aspose.HTML for Java: Make sure you have the Aspose.HTML for Java library installed.
-You can download it from the official [download page](https://releases.aspose.com/html/java/).
+You can download it from the [download page](https://releases.aspose.com/html/java/).

 - IDE: You can use any Integrated Development Environment (IDE) of your choice.
 Eclipse, IntelliJ IDEA, or any other Java IDE would work fine.